yzeng25/yzeng25/README.md

 Here are some ideas to get you started:

 - Working knowledge of Git/CLI/Markdown/AsciiDoc/JavaScript/Docusaurus (I learn these to better serve documents).
-- Less than 10 technical writers (that I know of) are awarded with this title, I am one of them.
+- Less than 10 technical writers (that I know of) are awarded with Apache Committer title, I am one of them.
 - Previous maintainter of Rancher's Chinese documents.
 - How to reach me: yilinzeng@apache.org / yzeng25@wisc.edu
 - Pronouns: he/him